onihusube/rime/README.md

 ## Overview

-- Compile time regex patern check
+- Compile time regex pattern check
 - Some utilities for regex
 - Header Only
 - Requires C++20 or later